tmichniewski/MiniSpark/README.md

 - set of implicits which provide aliases to typical `Dataset` operations,
 - the `Function[T, U]` type which is an alias to Scala `Function1[Dataset[T], Dataset[U]]` type,
 - the `Function.+` composition operator which is an alias to Scala `Function1.andThen`,
-- set of methods producing typical Spark functions as one-liner aliases to Spark counterparts,
+- set of methods producing typical Spark `Function`s as one-liner aliases to Spark counterparts,
 - and finally the map pattern.

 In turn, the map pattern has the following features:

-- provides the contract or an interface to build the map function,
+- provides the contract or an interface to build the map `Function`,
 - specifies `Input`, `Output` and `Params` containers for data, typically in the form of case class only or some standard type,
 - no necessity to create any traits,
 - common API for creating the mapper function in the form of abstract `build` method,
-- standard `apply` method which returns the map function,
+- standard `apply` method which returns the map `Function`,
 - the `apply` method is type parameterized, but those types `[T, U]` do not have to be subclasses of `Input` and `Output` respectively,
-- instead, the `apply` method uses a generic and functional interface to input and output records in the form of `getter` and
+- instead, the `apply` method uses the generic and functional interface to input and output records in the form of `getter` and `constructor` functions.
-  `constructor` functions.

 ## Final word